viccro/cryptidSightings/dataDict/mediaDetails.md

 **Attributes:** *supplied*, *termsSource*, *termSourceId*

-**Fixed data values for *supplied*:** If the mediaName was created during the creation of the record, include the fixed attribute **supplied:"yes"**.
-If the title was fixed before the creation of the cryptidMedia record, omit this attribute.
+**Fixed data values for *supplied*:** If the mediaName was created during the creation of the record, set this attribute to `true`.
+If the title was fixed before the creation of the cryptidMedia record, set it to `false`.

 **Recommended values for *termSource*:** Reference the source of the name used, such as LOC for Library of Congress.
 If no control was use, enter `none`.